KyGost/Kopple/documentation/feed.md

 ## ID
 How to compose the post identity?

-### Abitrary autoincrement perhaps?
+### Abitrary Automatic Increment perhaps?
 If autoincrement, identity must never be changed.
 I suppose this is the case anyway.
 What to do if user deletes last item?
+Store next post identity in self?

-### Hashing
+### Hashing perhaps?
 This wouldn't work.
 Posts should be mutable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODY1MjIwMjU4LDE2OTk1MTAyNThdfQ==
+eyJoaXN0b3J5IjpbMTI3MDQxNDE4MiwxNjk5NTEwMjU4XX0=
 -->